- Youtube page - Konspiracy Games

 All this opens the economy for crafty players to speculate and manipulate prices.
 Having information and connections at hand will be key to become a successful merchant.

-ACTION COMBAT SYSTEMHand-eye coordination and good reflexes are what make you a skilled fighter
+ACTION COMBAT SYSTEMHand-eye coordination and good reflexes make you a skilled fighter, rather than grinding levels & loot.

 MASSIVELY-MULTIPLAYERBattles with hundreds of other players, no instances, no loading between maps